 Secretary General of the Department of Finance*

-Professor John FitzGerald is a Research Professor with the Economic and Social Research Institute in Dublin working on macro-economic and energy policy.
+John FitzGerald is a former Research Professor with the Economic and Social Research Institute in Dublin working on macro-economic and energy policy.
 He has published widely in these fields.
 He is a past President of the Irish Economic Association and of the EUROFRAME group of European economic research institutes.
 He is a former member of the National Economic and Social Council, of the Northern Ireland Authority for Energy Regulation and of the EU "Group for Economic Analysis" advising the President of the EU Commission.

 Mr Michael Soden